Hardware Wallet Risks: Why The Brain Of Hardware Wallets Is Actually Their Biggest Weakness (2023)

 We all know that you should store your Private Keys on a dedicated Hardware Wallet.
 Millions of people world wide trust them to keep their bitcoin safe and for good reason, they work.
 No one should be storing their keys on a post it note, in their iCloud account (even if it’s encrypted) or on their horrifically malware infested computer and don’t even get us started on storing it on your phone!

 However many of the top trusted Hardware Wallets such as Trezor, Ledger and COLDCARD all use the same hardware chips in them.
-This has caused centralisation and a significant risk as there could be back doors secretly built into those chips that could compromise millions of wallets in an instant.
+This has caused centralization and a significant risk as there could be back doors secretly built into those chips that could compromise millions of wallets in an instant.
 For those with pocket money or savings account level of funds, this isn’t a huge deal.

 But for the class we call Experts, the ones that hold significant investment funds in Bitcoin, it’s important to know about these Hardware Wallet risks.
 So today we’re going to look into this in more detail and outline what you should be doing to protect yourself.